Measles

 Adults

-As part of the routine schedule in New Brunswick, adults born in 1970 or later who have not previously received two doses of MMR (at 12 months or later) are eligible to receive two doses of MMR or MMRV vaccine (one month apart) or receive one dose if they have had one previous dose f in childhood.
+As part of the routine immunization schedule in New Brunswick, adults born in 1970 or later who have not previously received two doses of MMR (at 12 months or later) are eligible to receive two doses of MMR vaccine (one month apart) or receive one dose if they have had one previous dose in childhood.

 Where can I receive publicly funded MMR vaccine if I am eligible?

 Public Health offices administer immunizations to children.
-As an interim support measure, adults can also contact their Public Health office to check availability for an appointment.
+As a short term measure, eligible adults (born in 1970 or later) can also contact their Public Health office for an appointment.

 What if I am travelling outside Canada?

-Adults who are planning to travel should consult their primary care provider or a travel clinic:
+Adults who are planning to travel should consult their primary care provider or a local pharmacy for availability.

 Please note most immunization services offered for travellers are not publicly funded.